-With this in mind, our ‘credit card battles’ are designed to help you compare options as you get down to the nitty gritty, making it easier for you to choose the best card for you.
+Our ‘credit card battles’ are designed to help you compare options as you get down to the nitty gritty, making it easier for you to choose the best card for you.
+So, without further ado, let’s bring in the contenders.
+Today’s about the Virgin Money No Annual Fee Credit Card taking on the Latitude 28° Global Platinum Mastercard.
+Time to compare!

 Why have we chosen to compare these two cards?
 One of the main reasons is the fact that neither card charges an annual fee.
 When it comes to credit cards, you don’t often get something for nothing, but with these two cards, you can.